abhishek-kumar-code/Redfish_Public/Specification.md

 ##### HTTP redirect

-* When there is an HTTP Redirect, the privilege requirements for the target resource shall be enforced.
+* When there is a HTTP Redirect, the privilege requirements for the target resource shall be enforced.
 * Generally if the location is reachable without authentication, but only over https, the server should issue a redirect to the https version of the resource.
 For cases where the resource is only accessible with authentication, a [404](#status-404) should be returned.

 #### Extended error handling